Ozone1 True/oep/ozone1Air QualityOzone02

 Project REDUCE Phase 1

-Previously, the City worked with nine restaurants and four key partners to comprehensively eliminate food waste through prevention, rescue, and composting measures. and the Natural Resource Defense Council (NRDC) Food Matters worked together on a 10-week program to help nine local restaurants on Historic Grand Avenue and Roosevelt Row reduce their food waste.
+Previously, the City worked with nine restaurants and four key partners to comprehensively eliminate food waste through prevention, rescue, and composting measures through a 10-week program.
 The goal was to stop food from ending up in landfills by helping restaurants prevent waste, donate surplus food, and compost scraps.

-Over the course of the pilot, the participating restaurants diverted 31,000 pounds of food waste from the landfill!
+Over the course of the pilot, the participating restaurants located on Roosevelt Row and Historic Grand Avenue diverted 31,000 pounds of food waste from the landfill!

 Watch the documentary below to learn more about Project REDUCE!